Frequently Asked Questions

 May I bring my stroller inside?

-Yes, but we ask that strollers be parked in our coat and locker area off our lobby.
+We ask that strollers be parked in our coat and locker area just off our lobby.
 This is due to space constraints in the exhibits and to maintain wheelchair accessibility.
-Exceptions are made in the cases of twins or triplets, sleeping babies, and medical conditions of a parent or grandparent.
+Exceptions are made in the cases of twins or triplets, sleeping babies, and medical conditions of the caregiver.
 Just speak to the Guide at our Welcome Desk about your needs and we are happy to help.
 The Welcome Guide will provide you with an elevator code, too.

 Yes.
-Treehouse has touch button main doors.
+Treehouse's front doors have automatic-open buttons.
 There is an observation landing at the top of the tree that is wheel-chair accessible.
 Treehouse has an elevator to the second level and will provide a code upon request.
 (Our elevators are locked for children's safety.)
-Treehouse also has two wheelchairs that are available free for use by guests who may need them.
-There is seating in every exhibit gallery.
+Treehouse also has a wheelchair that is available free for use by guests who may need it.
+There is some seating in every exhibit gallery.
 Our restrooms all have wheelchair stalls and baby changing stations.
 If you would like to request other accommodation, please email us at treehouse@treehousemuseum.org or call us at 801-394-9663, and we will be happy to assist you.

 May we eat our lunch in the Museum?
 Does Treehouse have drinking fountains?